adefiqri12/ironwarden/README.md

    ```

 5. **Locate Executable**
-   The generated executable will be in the `dist/` folder.
+   The generated executable will be in the `dist` folder.

 ## Todo List